 We hear a lot about reducing ego in Buddhist teachings.
 But we often don’t know how to go about this.
 Here Rinpoche gives practical advice on how to go reducing ego.
 We can work on reducing ego directly or indirectly.

 Rinpoche first talks about the five negative emotions.
 It helps to use a solid example.
-He uses a physical demonstration to teach how things are connected.
+He relies on a physical demonstration to teach how things are connected.
 We can use our five fingers to remind us of the five negative emotions, or five poisons.
-These are:

 - Anger or hatred